hatmramadn/uReview/README.md

 # uReview
-React Native reviews sharing app. rate anything around you and share it with people
+React Native reviews sharing app. rate anything around you and share it with people (Android only) Native modules is not configured for ios

 # App Demo
 https://user-images.githubusercontent.com/20639687/115097624-9c529500-9f2b-11eb-808e-fabf09bd3470.mp4